A-Mue/WASA_Clim-Q-Sed_Input-Plot-Stats/README.md

 Qobs_read_discharge.R can "collect" single discharge text files for each subbasins and combine them in one file "discharge_obs_24.txt", as needed for validation of model results.

-Qobs-mod_summary-NAcheck-plots.R is a collection of plotting scripts for observed discharge (Q obs), as well as joint plots with precipitation, Q obs and Q modelled; you can also create continous time series of observation data or only plot for certain time intervals.
+Qobs-mod_summary-NAcheck-plots.R is a collection of scripts for statistical analysis (summary/NA statistics), plotting of observed discharge (Q obs), as well as joint plots with precipitation, Q obs and Q modelled; you can also create continuous time series of observation data or only plot for certain time intervals.

 Authors: A. Müller, J. M. Delgado, T. Francke